frankligy/SNAF/docs/troubleshooting.rst

 But this doesn't completely disqualify these targets, it also depends on in your tumor tissue, how upregulated this junction is, the extent of difference also plays a role in the final judgement.

+* ``in_db``

+`in_db` means whether this splicing junction is present in one of the documented isoforms in the large database.
+We do not recommend filter by that, because a lot of isoforms documented so far are actually cancer or disease specific isoform.
+What we would suggest for those labelled as "in_db", is to go to the GTEx portal, look for exon/junction/isoform expression to see whether the transcript carrying this junction is actually expressed in normal tissue or not.
+But since SNAF has already filtered the junction based on their expression level in GTEx, most of the case, these are not highly detected in normal tissue.